When should you move from manual to automation with APIs?

 Con: Medium accuracy

-For sheets-lovers (CSV files) not quite savvy enough to do API integration themselves, batch upload provides a solid middle-ground option.
+Batch upload provides a solid middle-ground option for sheets-lovers (CSV files) who are not quite savvy enough to do API integration themselves.
 If you have payments in the dozens but not hundreds, you can upload all of them in one “batch” CSV upload.
 (A CSV is a downloaded Google/Excel sheet with all the payment details arranged in neat rows).

 There are some complications, however.
 Different countries require different payment details, which makes multi-country batch uploads prone to user errors.
 Similarly, when you’re in a rush and trying to complete payments quickly without checking each entry, it’s easy for a single stray keystroke to cause one of your payments to fail, go to the wrong recipient, or send the incorrect amount – all costly errors.

 On the bright side, Airwallex has pre-made CSV payout formats for each payout location.
-So if you have a couple dozen payouts in a few different geos, you can avoid some of the complications around batch upload.
-Clearly, though, batch upload has its limitations as your business grows.
+So if you have a couple of dozen payouts in a few different geos, you can avoid some complications around batch upload.
+However, batch upload has its limitations as your business grows.

 Con: Some setup

-This ensures the maximum speed and efficiency of your payouts, while also putting you in line with how the world’s leading digital businesses manage their accounts payable.
+This ensures the maximum speed and efficiency of your payouts while also aligning you with how the world’s leading digital businesses manage their accounts payable.

 [Related: Nine actionable tips to set up your eCommerce financials for success]